xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 6. Work Required (Issues to be addressed)
 ----------------
 6.1 Dynamics: Section 2 - 2.2.3-N-extended
-TODO: Reproduce and report.
-If this is a problem, add the test case to the MEM test plan
+TODO: Add the test case to the MEM test plan
 6.2 Dynamics: Section 2 - 2.4.1-Z and 2.4.1-Z-extended
-TODO: Reproduce and report.
-If this is a problem, add the test case to the MEM test plan
+TODO: Add the test case to the MEM test plan
 6.3 Dynamics: Section 4 - Martin-1.5, Martin-1.6, Martin-1.7, Martin-1.8
-TODO: Create a One Fact test issue for these senarios.
-Reproduce.
+TODO: Create a One Fact test issue for these senarios or add to exiting test for this issue.
 6.4 Dynamics: Section 8 - Martin-1.1
-TODO: Reproduce.
-Add this test to the test case created for [#8557](https://support.onefact.net/issues/8557)
+TODO: Add this test to the test case created for [#8557](https://support.onefact.net/issues/8557)

 7. Acceptance Test
 ------------------